kocsismate/templater/README.md

 16,000 PHP tags (sometimes with dozens of lines) in 400+ files.

-So thanks to Templater I managed to successfully convert (almost barely) with automatic techniques, the 90% of the different tags, and the 81% of all the tags (the majority of the difference comes from the fact that block endings
- - } - cannot be converted without extra work).
+So thanks to Templater I managed to successfully convert (almost barely) with automatic techniques, the 90% of the different tags, and the 81% of all the tags (the majority of the difference comes from the fact that block endings, like "}" cannot be converted without extra work).

 So only ~2200 tags remained for manual conversion, but it came evident soon, that it's still too slow for me.
 Then I introduced "partial conversion", which means that a log file stores those tags which couldn't be fully converted,